2023 Most Popular English Language & Literature Bachelor's Degree Schools in the Southwest Region

 Full English Language & Literature at University of Phoenix - Arizona Report

-University of Houston came in at #11 in this year’s edition of the Most Popular English Language & Literature Bachelor’s Degree Schools in the Southwest Region ranking.
-Located in the large city of Houston, UH is a public college with a very large student population.
+University of Houston ranked #11 on this year’s Most Popular English Language & Literature Bachelor’s Degree Schools in the Southwest Region list.
+Located in the large city of Houston, UH is a public school with a fairly large student population.

 Of the 130 students majoring in English language and literature at UH, 30% are male and 70% are female.